Research Areas

 Energy efficiency in buildings and health in food

 Energy and resource efficiency improvement in buildings and districts is researched at ZEBE Centre of Excellence in Research.
 Research focuses on zero-energy and resource-efficient smart buildings, resource-efficient wooden structures, composites, intelligent and efficient energy management.
-ZEBE also conducts research on the smart house concept and the digitalization of engineering and planning.
+ZEBE also researches the smart house concept and the digitalization of engineering and planning.

 Estonian food industry produces close to 100% of the food used by locals and is one of the leading economic sectors.
 The share of organic farming in 2017 reached ⅕ of agricultural land.
 Research Centre of Organic Farming of the Estonian University of Life Sciences brings together organic farming and food studies to initiate further activities in the field.